 document (as described above).

-If possible, go back to the source document (i.e. Word document)
+If possible, fix accessibility errors in the source document (i.e. Word document)

 If the source document is not available, continue with Step 2 below.